SV Werder Bremen: Coaching staff

+Colours and crest

+Colours

+Werder Bremen's club colours are green and white, as referenced by the club song, "Lebenslang Grün-Weiß".
+The club's home shirts have often varied between green and white, though a predominantly white home shirt has not been used since 2008–09.
+There have been some exceptions to their traditional kit colours, such as from 1971 to 1973, when they adopted the city's colours of red and white, and in 1976, when they wore blue due to shirt sponsors Norda.

 Crest

 Werder Bremen have used several crests during their history.
 Their first badge was created in 1899; a monogram, which spelled "FVW", as the club was then known as "FV Werder Bremen".
 The logo was replaced in 1902 by a green-coloured crest, which spelled the founding year 1899 in the top left corner, "F.V.W." diagonally in the middle, and "Bremen" in the bottom right corner.
 In 1911, the inscriptions were placed diagonally, and the badge's colours were changed to black with a green diagonal stripe, along with a change in the crest's outline.
 In 1924, a green-coloured (with a white outline), oval-shaped crest with a large white-coloured "W" was created.
 The oval shape was replaced with a diamond one in 1929, to form the club's current crest, save for a spell in the 1970s when the coat of arms of Bremen was used.
 In addition, a star is displayed above the crest on the team's shirts to represent their four Bundesliga titles.